egrebenyuk/ds_practice/resources/online_python.md

-## Online resources and articles about python
+## Online resources and articles about Python

 ---